SCOPE OF THIS CHAPTER

 Withdrawal from drugs and/or alcohol can significantly impair capacity to tolerate stress and anxiety and is likely to have an impact on the adult's ability to care for their child effectively.

 Withdrawal from drugs and/or alcohol may be unplanned as a result of an inability to access either non prescribed or prescribed drugs or it could be planned.
-Planned withdrawals are usually managed though a detoxification programme via community based treatment or can also be completed in hospital as a rapid detoxification.
+Withdrawals can often be managed through a planned detoxification programme in the community supported by local treatment services which can vary in length depending on the substances.
+Inpatient detoxifications usually include a stay of 2-3 weeks at an inpatient unit outside Derbyshire, or can be undertaken in a hospital setting if an individual is admitted for any reason and a detox is deemed to be necessary (most often for dependent alcohol use).
 Detoxification can be difficult and the family are likely to need additional support during this process.
 The child may also need support in their own right to understand what is happening.

 The impact on the child of any planned or unplanned parental withdrawal from drugs and/or alcohol should always be considered.
 Practitioners preparing a parent/carer for detoxification must ensure that that appropriate childcare arrangements have been made and that any other agencies involved with the child are aware of the plan.

 It is important to monitor both how the household is functioning and parental capacity post detox to ensure appropriate support is in place to maintain abstinence and prevent/manage triggers to relapse.